ElliptiGO Outdoor Elliptical Bikes Review 2019

 - 11 Shimano gears

-Although it weighs in at a round 50 pounds, the Saber Hybrid bike is compact and easy to transport.
-You get generous foot platforms that allows you to pinpoint your placement to target different muscles.
+Although it weighs in at around 50 pounds, the Saber Hybrid bike is compact and easy to transport.
+You get generous foot platforms that allow you to pinpoint your placement to target different muscles.
 Plastic guards are designed to protect your pants legs from the chain.
 This bike has a rider weight limit of 200 pounds.

 - Good value